spencerwalls/CIS-2520/A3/readme.txt

 For q2, 'q2' is simply entered at the command line and the program is successfully executed.

-note: this sample output was generated in a Windows' terminal.
+note: this sample output was generated in a Windows terminal.

 *****************************************************************